Courses

 | 1 |

-Design Principles for Universal ParticipationThis module aims to develop a deep understanding of the principles and practices that promote inclusivity across various contexts.
+Design Principles for Universal ParticipationThis module aims to develop a deep understanding of the principles and practices that promote inclusivity across various contexts, with a focus on the needs of children within the education system.
 Students will critically evaluate the implementation of universal design principles, analyse the range of supports available to marginalised or disadvantaged groups, and develop appropriate responses to support these individuals.
 Through reflection and by fostering a critical consciousness, students will explore inclusive strategies and work practices, recognising and challenging deficit thinking cycles that impact equal access.
 The module also covers the implications of policy and legislation on equality, inclusion, and accessibility, equipping students with the skills to design and develop targeted resources that support inclusive practices.
 Through learning about community engagement initiatives, students will be well-prepared to advocate for and implement inclusive practices in their professional and personal lives.
 Learning Outcomes 1.
-Identify and recognise the impacts of marginalisation on specific groups. |
+Identify and recognise the impacts of design-based marginalisation on specific groups. |

 10 | Mandatory |